phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 Use `ScreenSummaryContent.ts` in joist to implement the screen summary.

 By default, this pulls the same content used by Interactive Description.
-If the Voicing content differs from Tier 1 Description, you can customize with options.
+If the Voicing content differs from Core Description, you can customize with options.

 For each screen, the design document provides text for the play area, control area, current details, and an interaction